milindrc/GyroCardView/README.md

 Androidx CardView that moves with your phone, Using gyro sensors.

-`"When you require a card to choose, Pick a card that moves."`
+`"When you require a card to choose, Pick a card that moves."` `"The only card that is right, Is the card that is alive."`

 Step 1.
 Add the JitPack repository to your build file